jeertmans/jeertmans.github.io/_posts/2025-01-27-dublin-presentation.md

 <!--more-->

 The presented work is a collaboration between UCLouvain and UniBo.
+We investigated to possible use of generative Machine Learning to decrease the computational complexity of Ray Tracing.
+The aim is to train a model that learns how to generate *important* (see paper) paths, to avoid the usual exhaustive search through all potential ray paths, that has an exponentially growing computational cost.

 ## Slides